OpenDirect/Spec-Review/OpenDirect_v1.md

 ##Resource Model

 The following diagram shows the relationships between the OpenDirect resources.
-For details about the resource objects, see Resource .
+For details about the resource objects, see Resource.

+{{ insert image }}

 ##vNext